bnx-knowx/Metacrafers_EVM_intermediate_final_assessment_code/Module2/README.md

 1-> clone this `https://github.com/bnx-knowx/SCM-Starter.git` repository

-2-> use this link `gitpod.io#https://github.com/bnx-knowx/SCM-Starter.git` to open a gitpod workspace with the above mentioned repo cloned and all the necessary dependecyes installed in one click

-or

-use command `git clone https://github.com/bnx-knowx/SCM-Starter.git` to clone the repository in your local pc.
+2-> use command `git clone https://github.com/bnx-knowx/SCM-Starter.git` to clone the repository in your local pc.

 3-> Above repository contains all necessary file to interact with our smartcontract called Assessment.sol.
 I just made some changes for practice.
 Here we are going to change the file contents in (Assessment.sol in contracts folder), (index.js in pages folder) and (deploy.js in scripts folder)